nelsondominguez/iop4xx/README.md

 <p>added the buildMain function which returns the primary content area and will evolve to return content dynamically</p>
 <p>replaced document write with call to applicationUserInterface function in the validateLogin function</p>
 <p>added the linkClicked function which is called by click events on anchor elements and returns dynamically driven results</p>

+<p>inside out project version 404.0</p>
+<p>index.html</p>

+<p>updated all hrefs/links to passive protocol
+moved style sheet link below animate and bootstrap to allow for custom styles to override all</p>
+<p>style.css</p>

+<p>added styles for application interface - sidebar, wrapper, navigation, etc.</p>
+app.js</p>

+<p>added the applicationUserInterface function which defines the application user interface</p>
+<p>added the buildMenu function which returns the navigation menu and will increase in dynamic navigation building</p>
+<p>added the buildMain function which returns the primary content area and will evolve to return content dynamically</p>
+<p>replaced document write with call to applicationUserInterface function in the validateLogin function</p>
+<p>added the linkClicked function which is called by click events on anchor elements and returns dynamically driven results</p>